Stories of Arda Home Page

 “So this is the Elvenking’s renowned hoard?” he asked, running a rough hand over a chest near him, wiping away dust.
 It was great, but hardly legendary.

-“No,” Legolas said with a quirky smile.
+“No,” Legolas said with a smile.
 “This is mine.”

 He was not disappointed.
 It was not especially a marvel, for he had seen treasures before, but it was still a beautiful sight, the familiar gleam and sparkle in the lamplight.

 “What have I in here?”
 Legolas mused aloud, rummaging carefully through the tediously arranged articles, separated one kind from another by deliberate partitions.
-“My lord Father has fostered something of the instincts of a pack rat, I am afraid.
-Through necessity, I suppose, but his has become quite a collection.
-And my portion seems to do little more than gather dust, though it will serve me well now in Ithilien.
-Aha!”
-With a short laugh of triumph he pulled out a costly chain of wrought gold cunningly set with diamonds and rubies, unabashedly of Dwarvish make and style.
+“My lord the King has fostered something of the instincts of a pack rat, I am afraid.
+His has become quite a collection.
+My portion seems to do little more than gather dust, though it will serve me well now in Ithilien.
+Aha.”
+He pulled out a chain of wrought gold cunningly set with diamonds and rubies, unabashedly of Dwarvish make and style.
 “When I remembered this,” he said, offering it freely, “I knew it must have been meant for you.”

 Now Gimli was indeed impressed, for such an ornament was fit for the King Under the Mountain himself.
 It was heavy in his hands, for clearly no expense had been spared in its making.
 How in Mahal's name had Thranduil ever gotten hold of it?
 “To wear tonight?” he asked.

 “To keep, and to do with what you will.”
 Legolas said.
 “Consider it a gesture of goodwill between the Wood and the Mountain.”
-He smiled, putting off his official attitude, crouching back upon his heels.
+He smiled, putting off his official attitude.
 “After all I have put you through already, Gimli, I would like to give you something you can appreciate.”

 “That you have, lad.”
 It was a princely gift, and moreover one that was not merely an act of whimsy.
 This was something he could wear among his own people and be proud of.
 And he knew not quite what to say.
 “That you have.”